devshop/typescript-interface-to-builder-class/README.md

 ![Example](images/example.gif)

-The generated file will be saved next to your interface file with `.builder.ts` appended to the end of the original filename.
+The generated file will be saved next to your interface file.

 If you're not already using builders, you should start.
 They are a great way to easily generate data for your unit tests.